subrata-bauri/realtime_device_tracker/README.md

 2. Select the forked repository and deploy

 3. Hurray!
-You successfully deployed the portfolio🥳
+You successfully deployed the Application🥳

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/subrata-bauri/reatime_device_tracker/blob/main/LICENSE)
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/subrata-bauri/realtime_device_tracker/blob/main/LICENSE)

 ## Contact 📬